ngeor/blog/cv/index.md

 responsible for coordinating the project from a technical point of view in every phase, from design until implementation.
 Coached developers about best practices not often used in the Demandware ecosystem but also making sure they deliver work according to our high standards.
-Developed the continuous delivery pipeline, from writing the code until deploying to production, working around inherent limitations of the Demandware platform.
+Developed the continuous deployment pipeline, from writing the code until deploying to production, working around inherent limitations of the Demandware platform.
 Static code analysis, unit tests, integration tests, code coverage, all with the new Demandware JavaScript